MarketTriage

 What Are Insider Buying Clusters and Why Do They Matter?

-An insider buying cluster occurs when three or more unique corporate insiders purchase shares on the open market within a compressed timeframe — typically 10 days — with each transaction exceeding a minimum dollar threshold.
+An insider buying cluster occurs when three or more unique corporate insiders purchase shares on the open market within a compressed timeframe — MarketTriage uses a 15-day acute window — with each transaction exceeding a minimum dollar threshold.
 A single insider buying shares is informative.
 Multiple insiders buying within the same narrow window is a diagnostic pattern that academic research has consistently linked to above-average forward returns.

 A landmark 2002 study by Lakonishok and Lee published in the Review of Financial Studies found that stocks with heavy insider buying outperformed the market by an average of 4.8% over the following 12 months.
 A 2012 study by Cohen, Malloy, and Pomorski in the Journal of Finance further refined the signal, distinguishing between "routine" insider trades (predictable, calendar-based patterns) and "opportunistic" trades (irregular timing, often preceding material news).
 Opportunistic purchases — the kind cluster detection identifies — showed significantly stronger predictive power, with a 6-month alpha of roughly 5.2% above the benchmark.